rahuljayaraman/rahuljayaraman.github.io/_posts/2020-12-30-concurrent-mocks-in-elixir.markdown

 date:   2020-12-30 15:41:54 +0530
 ---

-Let's say you want to test some function, by mocking out one of it's dependencies.
 If your test mocks a module using a library like [meck](https://github.com/eproxus/meck), it creates a new version of that module.
 Other concurrent tests running at that time might also get this new version of the module that they weren't expecting.

-Even if you use `Application.put_env` to swap implementations, it changes env for the entire application and the new implementation becomes available to all concurrent tests.
+Even if you use `Application.put_env` to swap implementations, it changes the env for the entire application and the new implementation becomes available to all concurrent tests.

-To solve this, tests with such mocks run with `async: false`.
+To solve this, tests with such mocks typically run with `async: false`.

 ## Narrowing down on the problem

-Let's look at the problem closer, by attempting to solve the concurrency issue.
+Let's look at the problem closer.
 Consider a module `Module`, that has a function `io`.
-Let's try mocking out `io` for a test.
+Let's try implementing a way to mock `io` for a test.

 ```elixir
 defmodule Module do